jongan69/finbert-rust-options-api/RASPBERRY_PI_GUIDE.md

-# FinBERT on Raspberry Pi - Complete Guide
+# FinBERT Rust Options API on Raspberry Pi - Complete Guide

 This guide helps you run the FinBERT sentiment analysis API on Raspberry Pi's ARM64 architecture.